saturn597/mosaigraph/README.md

 Say we also have about 18,500 portrait paintings that we obtained from [Wikiart](http://www.wikiart.org/).
 They're stored in the directory "~/mosaics/portraits" These portraits can serve as "pieces" of our mosaic.

-So let's start by preprocessing those files and saving the results so we can use them to make a few mosaics.
-Let's save the results to a file called "portraitpreprocessing" in our current directory.
-To do this, you'd run this command:
+So let's start by preprocessing those file, saving the results to a file called "portraitpreprocessing" in our current directory.
+To do this, run this command:

 `python mosaigraph.py -P portraitpreprocessing -i ~/mosaics/portraits`

-If you really have 18,500 images, you'll have to let this run over night and then some.
+If you have 18,500 images, you'll have to let this run over night and then some.

 But once it's done we can make some mosaics!

 **Example 1**

-We can try this command:
+For example, we could try this command:

 `python mosaigraph.py monaface.jpg -p portraitpreprocessing -o mona1.jpg`